Employer-Provided Educational Assistance

 Working condition fringe benefit.

 However, if the benefits over $5,250 also qualify as a working condition fringe benefit, your employer doesn't have to include them in your wages.
-A working condition fringe benefit is a benefit which, had you paid for it, you could deduct as an employee business expense.
+A working condition fringe benefit is a benefit that, had you paid for it, you could deduct as an employee business expense.
 For more information on working condition fringe benefits, see Working Condition Benefits in chapter 2 of Pub.
 15-B, Employer's Tax Guide to Fringe Benefits.